“Judy sings and acts like an earthbound angel.” – “The New York Times” on “Girl Crazy,” 1943

 Immediately upon arrival in Miami, Judy was interviewed for WIOD Radio which was broadcast live from the station at 4:45 p.m.

 January 23, 1940: Judy made her regular appearance on “The Pepsodent Show Starring Bob Hope” on NBC Radio.
-The show is not known to exist and it’s unknown what song(s) Judy sang.
+A recording of the show is not known to exist and it’s unknown what song(s) Judy sang.

 January 23, 1942: Do you want to look like Judy with clear skin and no blackheads?
-Well, used the cream described in this article.
+Well, use the cream described in this article.

 January 23, 1942: Judy’s USO tour took her to Fort Knox in Louisville, Kentucky.
 It was the first of a two-day visit during which she performed two shows a night.
 After this engagement, Judy and husband David Rose then went to the Jefferson Barracks Army post, outside of St. Louis, Missouri.

 January 23, 1943: Girl Crazy filming continued.
 It was noted that Judy was working “with Ballbusch Unit – Shot Rodeo Montage.”
 There is no “Rodeo Montage” in the final film aside from the dance break in the “I Got Rhythm” number, which had already completed filming on January 14th.
 This could have been part of the ultimately deleted “Bronco Busters” number of which no footage remains, only the pre-recording.
 Time called: 3 p.m.; dismissed: 4:20 p.m.

 January 23, 1945: Judy had wardrobe fittings and was on standby for The Harvey Girls.
 Time called: 1:30 p.m.; dismissed: 2:30 p.m.